-Annual Improvements to IFRSs - 2015-2017 Cycle The annual improvements include changes to IFRS
+Annual Improvements to IFRSs - 2015-2017 Cycle

 The annual improvements include changes to IFRSs with an impact on recognition, measurement and reporting of transactions, and also terminology and editorial adjustments.
 The new stipulations must be applied retrospectively.
 The following standards were affected by the improvements in this cycle: